 Oftentimes, truck accidents happen because truck drivers and/or truck companies have failed to conduct safety measures and to follow federally-mandated maintenance standards.
 The truck owner may not have noticed the tread on the tires while the trailer owner loaded the cargo improperly.
 Timely investigative work and evidence gathering will ensure all evidence is preserved, including keeping trucks at the post-accident condition, and in doing so, liability can, again, be rightly placed on all parties responsible.

-As already mentioned, collisions between truck, particularly heavy ones, and passenger vehicles are always lop-sided and prone to causing extensive, even catastrophic injuries to the occupants in the smaller vehicle.
+As already mentioned, collisions involving trucks, particularly heavy ones, and passenger vehicles are always lop-sided and prone to causing extensive, even catastrophic injuries to the occupants in the smaller vehicle.
 The scenario is worse if the truck is fully loaded, at maximum capacity, and traveling on the interstate or highway at a high speed.

 To address the problem and regulate whose employing and driving these trucks, federal law, implemented through the Federal Motor Carrier Safety Administration (FMCSA), requires truck drivers to obtain special licenses and training.
 The federal government also places strict limits on work hours, requires truck drivers and trucking companies to hold large insurance policies, and overall holds truck drivers to a higher standard than ordinary drivers.